jgoalby/jgoalby.github.io/games/template/readme.md

 - Maybe make a cache plugin and have options to log cache hits and cache misses
 - An action to clear the cache
 - Do I want a cache plugin or a service worker plugin?
-- For base scene, can I specify that resize needs to be overridden?
-- Can I add base functionality for adding the scale in the create?
-Or is there a postCreate method?
 - Test the main menu screen buttons with 1 button and many buttons to make sure it works
 - Remove the old button now that the callback one is everywhere (verify first)
 - Maybe make the new button similar to checkbox don't pass in the textures and no xpos and ypos?